realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Preparing to write a cover letter
 Pro tip: Not all job applications require a cover letter.
 When a cover letter is stated as being optional, it’s best to consider how much a cover letter might improve your standing.

+The following are common situations when people prefer to include a cover letter:

+When starting out in a career (early career applicant)

+When making a career transition

+When experience, education, or training isn’t an exact match with the listed requirements

+When entering a crowded field of applicants